Progress, not perfection.

 I am a qualified walk and talk therapist; I appreciate being indoors may not work well for all my clients and being outdoors in nature is equally as therapeutic.

 I am fully insured, have an enhanced DBS and attend supervision for both my private and charity practice.
-I also work with SEND children in a mainstream secondary school, have worked with the elderly and have written programmes for the rehabilitation of offenders.
+I also work with SEND children, previously in a mainstream secondary school and now juniors and infants.

-I am a registered member of the BACP, MCPID and a member of the BABCP.
-I also lecture for the CPCAB and lead ADHD and focus groups on addiction.
+I am a registered member of the BACP, MCIPD and an accredited member of the NCPS.
+I also lecture for CPCAB and have participated in ADHD focus groups on addiction.

 What is Rhino?